fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-Again, adding support for user preferences and default field values:
+Again, adding support for user preferences and default field values, along with
+some optimisations:

 {lang="text"}
 ~~~~~~~~